FhenixProtocol/cofhe-docs/docs/devdocs/fherc/fherc20.md

 ### Important Considerations

-1. **Asynchronous Processing**: Decryption results are not available in the same transaction
+1. **Asynchronous Processing**: Decryption results are not available in the same transaction.
-2. **Gas Efficiency**: The two-step process requires multiple transactions, which affects gas costs
+2. **Gas Efficiency**: The two-step process requires multiple transactions, which affects gas costs.
-3. **User Experience**: Applications should account for the waiting period between steps
+3. **User Experience**: Applications should account for the waiting period between steps.
-4. **Security**: Claims must be properly tracked and validated to prevent unauthorized access
+4. **Security**: Claims must be properly tracked and validated to prevent unauthorized access.
-5. **Error Handling**: Implement proper error handling for cases where the transferred amount is zero
+5. **Error Handling**: Implement proper error handling for cases where the transferred amount is zero.

 This pattern ensures that confidential transfers can be safely integrated with other smart contract operations, preserving both privacy and transactional integrity.